stevearrants/style/docs/activevoice.md

 Active voice
 ============

-Our writing should be concise and direct.
-The active voice engages readers.
-It is also more concise and helps the reader identify the subject of the sentence.
+Active voice makes our writing concise, direct and engaging.
+It also helps the reader identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.
 Omitting that leads to a confusing and impersonal sentence.

 > Passive: The Tobacco Waiver form must be submitted to the appropriate
 > representative.

 > Active: Submit the Tobacco Waiver form to Human Resources.

-The passive de-emphasizes who should take an action and anything written in the passive voice is usually longer.
-Wordy instructions are harder to follow.
+The passive almost always results in a longer sentence.
+Passive voice de-emphasizes who should take an action.
+Wordy instructions are also harder to follow.

 > Passive: The JIRA notice should be saved in your email, as it will be
 > required for future inquiries.